ericgarciaresearch/RAMeN/README.md

 We recommend giving every project a separate GitHub repository that can be treated a stand alone product.
 For example, for multi-marker projects, set up a separate repo for each marker and then an additional repo for the multi-marker analyses that will combine them.

+* Create a GitHub repo or *home_dir* for your project

 **Project Info**

-Create a `project_info.tsv` file to populate metadata in subsequent reports.
+Create a `project_info.tsv` file at the base of your project to populate metadata in subsequent reports.

 Below is example project metadata that can be reported in your project but feel free to add or remove info as needed.